openhaptics/esptool.ts/README.md

+# esptool.ts is now archived!
+Use [`esptool-js`](https://github.com/espressif/esptool-js)

+> [!CAUTION]
+> Official [`esptool-js`](https://github.com/espressif/esptool-js) is now written in TypeScript, and good API, with support for more mainstream ESP chips, making this repository unnecessary.

 # esptool.ts — TypeScript port of esptool

 This implementation is used in the [SenseShift Web Flasher](https://docs.senseshift.io/docs/firmware/web-flasher).
 Forked and modified from [`toitware/esptool.js`](https://github.com/toitware/esptool.js).